Foces-core/ASL-Webapp/README.md

 # ASL-Webapp
-A Web App for learning American Sign Language
+A Web App for learning American Sign Language made with React and Flask